Xilinx/llvm-project/mlir/docs/Dialects/emitc.md

     floating types.
 *   If `__bf16` is used, the code requires a compiler that supports it, such as GCC or Clang.
+*   If `ub.posion` values should be initialized and have an opaque type, C++ is generated.
 *   Else the generated code is compatible with C99.

 These restrictions are neither inherent to the EmitC dialect itself nor to the